regoclint/prac/Notes.md

  - HTTP 302 to redirect and 404 not found

 Pastebin
-- Same like URL shortening except read requests are lower and Object storage S3 is used
+- Same like URL shortening except read to write is 5:1, Object storage S3 is used for content and Cassandra for metadata(Paste n User table)
 - Why S3, why not S3 and CLOB.
-S3 is automatically scaleable
+S3 is automatically scaleable.
+- Cache 80-20

 Maximus (upload and download)